 One of this consequence for this busy life is your work life balance suffers and so does your health.
 You may experience a feeling of overwhelm, stress or depression.
 This then affects your work and home life.
 You may make mistakes, become unproductive, over react to issues and have difficulty with relationships.

-Practising mindfulness will not make all your issues go away but will enable you to make choices, and learn skills that will help slow you down so you can enjoy life.
+Practising mindfulness will not make all your issues go away, but it will enable you to make choices, and learn skills that will help slow you down so you can enjoy life.
 It allows you to focus your attention and have choices over how you react to situations.
 It can provide you with an opportunity to prevent things spiralling out of control.

 When you meditate you can use your breath as an anchor which starts the calming process.
 You'll soon find that your heart rate slows down, you become more relaxed, blood pressure falls and tension is released.
 While you are concentrating on your breathing it’s not possible to think of anything else.